jbcarpanelli/spinnies/README.md

-# NodeJS terminal multispinner _(nodejs-terminal-multispinner)_
+# NodeJS terminal multispinner
-> A multispinner for the terminal written for node.js
+> A multispinner for the terminal written in javascript for node.js